 Coverage

-The relevant vehicles are taken from the Austrian vehicle register, which is transmitted to Statistics Austria on a monthly basis.
+The relevant vehicles are taken from the Austrian vehicle register, which is transmitted to Statistics Austria on a daily basis.
 These vehicles are assigned to the local units of the Austrian business register, which is conducted by Statistics Austria and includes the complete and current addresses of the respondents.
 By using these two data sources the coverage for the road transport survey is good.

 Unit-Nonresponse